Textualize/rich/docs/source/pretty.rst

 Pretty renderable
 -----------------

-Rich offers a :class:`~rich.pretty.Pretty` class which you can user to insert pretty printed data in to another renderable.
+Rich offers a :class:`~rich.pretty.Pretty` class which you can use to insert pretty printed data in to another renderable.

 The following example displays pretty printed data within a simple panel::